mibexsoftware/sonar-bitbucket-plugin/README.md

 mvn clean install
 ```

-After having copied the plugin's JAR in `{SONARQUBE_INSTALL_DIRECTORY}/extensions/plugins`, you need to restart your
+After you copied the plugin's JAR to `{SONARQUBE_INSTALL_DIRECTORY}/extensions/plugins`, you need to restart your
 SonarQube instance.

 ### Troubleshooting